mkboris/Expenses-chart-component/README.md

 ## My process

-**Planning and Setup**:
+**Planning and Setup:**

 - Defined project requirements and objectives.
 - Set up the development environment with Parcel for bundling.

-**HTML and CSS**:
+**Implementation:**

-- Created the basic structure (`index.html`) and styled components (`styles.css`).
+- Created the HTML structure for the chart and summary sections.
-- Ensured responsiveness and accessibility considerations.

-**JavaScript Implementation**:
+- Styled components using CSS to achieve a clean and responsive layout.

-- Integrated Chart.js for data visualization (`chart.js`).
+- Integrated Chart.js library to render the bar chart dynamically.

-- Implemented dynamic data fetching and rendering.
+**Functionality and Interactivity:**

+- Dynamically loaded data into the chart using JavaScript.
-- Added animations and interactivity for a better user experience.
+- Implemented animations and transitions to enhance user experience.

-**Testing and Debugging**:
+- Added interactive features like tooltips and hover effects on the chart.

+**Final Touches:**

-- Conducted thorough testing across different devices and browsers.
+- Ensured accessibility by testing with screen readers and keyboard navigation.
-- Fixed issues related to chart rendering, data accuracy, and responsiveness.

-**Deployment**:
+- Optimized performance and responsiveness across various devices.

-- Deployed the project using Vercel.
+- Deployed the project to Vercel for live testing and demonstration.
-- Verified functionality and performance post-deployment.

 ### Built with